BiodiversityDataScienceCorp/milkfli-mapping/Asclepias_speciosa_SSA.md

 + *Asclepias speciosa* is toxic to a variety of livestock making it a target of removal by farmers and ranchers.

 ### Conservation status
-Insert words
+Insert words here

 ## Data Sources
-The data is primarily sourced from the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org/species/3170260)), which i
+The data is primarily sourced from the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org/species/3170260)), which consists of

 ## Species Occurrence Map
 About this